Sandwhich Harbour, Namibia, Illona, FAM 2018

 Big Cats of Okonjima

-Begin to the north of Windhoek, at the carnivore-rich Okonjima Nature Reserve.
+North of Windhoek lies the carnivore-rich Okonjima Nature Reserve.
 Home to the AfriCat Foundation, this beautiful area of wilderness is used to rehabilitate orphaned big cats.
 Track the radio-collared leopards that roam the reserve; follow on foot or in a 4×4, led by expert guides.
+After dark, quietly make your way to the specially designed hide to await the arrival of the reserve’s nocturnal species, with regular visitors including porcupines, honey badgers and caracals.

 Giraffe walking in the bush on the desert pan at sunset, Etosha National Park, Namibia